 Code of Conduct

-- Use organic seeds, soil, and plants
+- Use organic soil and plants

-- Be courteous to other gardener
+- Be courteous to other gardeners

-- Ensure that your bed is neat and well maintained
+- Ensure that your bed is neat and well-maintained

 - Stay up to date on garden events and happenings at the garden

 - Be afraid to ask questions and communicate with other gardeners and the garden manager